Living with Pulmonary Arterial Hypertension

 What to Expect

 Typically patients will be seen in the doctor's office at least every 3-4 months at first.
-In many centers, there will be regular testing such as echocardiograms and 6 minute walk testing.
+In many centers, there will be regular testing such as echocardiograms and 6-minute walk testing.
 Some centers will obtain yearly right heart catheterizations to assess the impact of therapies on pulmonary pressures and heart function.

 Special considerations for patients with PAH need to be made.
-For example, pregnancy should be avoided at all costs as it represents significant risk to the female patient with PAH and to the fetus.
+For example, pregnancy should be avoided at all costs as it represents a significant risk to the female patient with PAH and to the fetus.
 Also, many of the medications used to treat PAH may harm the fetus as it develops.
 Because PAH is a rare and complex disease, good care for a patient with PAH involves a close relationship with an expert in PAH and support from family and friends.

 Managing Pulmonary Arterial Hypertension